 - MathConstants table stores font parameters to be used in typesetting of each supported mathematical function, such as a fraction or a radical.

 - MathGlyphInfo table supplies positioning information that is defined on a per-glyph basis.

 - MathVariants table contains information to be used in constructing glyph variants of different height or width, either by finding a pre-defined glyph with desired measurements in the font, or by assembling the required shape from pieces found in the glyph set.

-The MathConstants table defines miscellaneous constants required to properly position elements of mathematical formulas.
-These constants belong to several groups of semantically related values such as values needed to properly position accents, values for positioning superscripts and subscripts, and values for positioning elements of fractions.
-The table also contains general use constants that may affect all parts of the formula, such as axis height and math leading.
-Note that most of the constants deal with the vertical positioning.
+The MathConstants table defines a number of constants required to properly position elements of mathematical formulas.
+These constants belong to several groups of semantically-related values, such as values for positioning of accents, positioning of superscripts and subscripts, and positioning of elements of fractions.
+The table also contains general-use constants that may affect all parts of the formula, such as axis height and math leading.
+Note that most of the constants deal with aspects of vertical positioning.

 - Height — Specifies a distance from the main baseline.

 - Kern — Represents a fixed amount of empty space to be introduced.

 - Gap — Represents an amount of empty space that may need to be increased to meet certain criteria.

 - Drop and Rise — Specifies the relationship between measurements of two elements to be positioned relative to each other (but not necessarily in a stack-like manner) that must meet certain criteria.
 For a Drop, one of the positioned elements has to be moved down to satisfy those criteria; for a Rise, the movement is upwards.